TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-sdkconfiguration.md

 For all supported SDKs you should not see any errors relating to telemetry collection.
 If you are seeing errors that are specific to **dc.services.visualstudio.com**, please use the steps below.
 If you are seeing other errors coming from your application, please go back and open a case for the SDK.

 1. Verify the version of the SDK you are using is up to date or a [supported version](https://github.com/Microsoft/ApplicationInsights-Home#officially-supported-sdks)
-2. Check the [Service Blog](https://techcommunity.microsoft.com/t5/Azure-Monitor-Status/bg-p/AzureMonitorStatusBlog) for warnings
-3. If the errors are inside of your telemetry, please go back and open a case for the correct SDK
+2. If the errors are inside of your telemetry, please go back and open a case for the correct SDK
-4. If you are receiving an error message from the service, it is likely that we are experiencing issues and it is recommended to open a case for tracking
+3. If you are receiving an error message from the service, it is likely that we are experiencing issues and it is recommended to open a case for tracking

 ## **Recommended Documents**